Why Do Babies Fight Sleep and How to Get Toddlers to Nap

 Then, for the nap, darken the room—as well as you can—and crank up a stronger, rough rumbly white noise—if your house is active, you may even need to start it a little louder than a shower.
 (Remember that whooshy fans, air filters and wave sounds may totally fail because they’re just too mild to really screen out disturbances.)

-Napping Too Much?
-Or at the Wrong Time?
+Your Toddler May Fight Naps Because He’s Napping Too Much.
+Or at the Wrong Time.

 For example, say your child naps a lot and her bedtime is 8 p.m., but she’s awake and chatty then and never falls asleep before 9:30 p.m.
 Try shortening her afternoon nap by 15 minutes (so she’s a bit more tired at night) and starting her bedtime routine at 9 p.m.
 Then, if that goes well, shorten her nap again and slide bedtime another 15 minutes earlier.
 That should nestle her into the schedule you want.
 (You’ll know you’re shrinking her nap too much if she gets cranky in the early evening).